 One way to interact with customers and practice good customer service is to thank someone who takes the time to endorse a company positively.

 Recent studies reveal word-of-mouth referrals are vital for businesses.
-Beyond friends and family, 93% of people read reviews before deciding on products.
-To increase your rankings you want to have 10 reviews on your GBP.
+Beyond friends and family, 93% of people read reviews before making a decision on products.

-Make every effort to address negative reviews quickly to build trust with an online community.
-In our experience at SMA Marketing, when you conduct your business with integrity the people who leave a negative review cannot accurately represent the situation.
+Make every effort to address negative reviews as quickly as possible to build trust with an online community.
+In our experience at SMA Marketing, when you conduct your business with integrity the people who leave a negative review aren’t able to accurately represent the situation.
 Responding to the review or customer comment is an opportunity to professionally tell the whole story and directly address the person who left the review.

 After you respond, you can also request that Google remove the false statements.
 We’ve written a post walking you through those steps here.